linuxkit/linuxkit/docs/packages.md

 How does linuxkit determine where to build the target images?

-linuxkit uses a combination of buildx builders and docker contexts, controlled by your input, to determine where to build.
+linuxkit uses [buildkit](https://github.com/moby/buildkit) directly to build all images.
+It uses docker contexts to determine _where_ to run those buildkit containers, based on the target architecture.

-Upon startup, it looks for a buildx builder named `linuxkit`.
-If it cannot find that builder, it creates it.
+When running a package build, linuxkit looks for a container named `linuxkit-builder`, running the appropriate version of buildkit.
+If it cannot find a container with that name, it creates it.
+If the container already exists but is not running buildkit, or if the version is incorrect, linuxkit stops and removes the existing `linuxkit-builder` container and creates one running the correct version of buildkit.

 When linuxkit needs to build a package for a particular architecture:

-1. If a context for that architecture was provided, use that context.
+1. If a context for that architecture was provided, use that context, looking for and/or starting a buildkit container named `linuxkit-builder`.
-1. If no context for that architecture was provided, use the default `linuxkit` context
+1. If no context for that architecture was provided, use the `default` context.

 The actual building then will be one of: